NiloofarSoltani/NiloofarSoltani/README.md

 <h1 align="center">Hi 👋, I'm Niloofar</h1>
 <h3 align="center">A Blockchain Enthusiast</h3>

-<h4 align="center"> Right now I'm looking for a company to start an internship and learn blockchain professionally.If you can help me find one, Please contact me with the links below!<br /><br />Thank you</h4>
+<h4 align="center"> Right now I'm looking for a company to start an internship.
+If you can help me find one, Please contact me with the links below!<br /><br />Thank you</h4>
  </h4>

 <h3 align="left">Languages and Tools:</h3>